SpIDER: Spatially Informed Dense Embedding Retrieval for Software Issue Localization: Experiments and Results

+Recall@$K$ measures the fraction of ground-truth functions recovered within the top-$K$ retrieved results, while Acc@$K$ is a stricter metric that equals 1 only when \emph{all} ground-truth functions are included in the top-$K$ set.
+These metrics are particularly well-suited to the multi-function setting, as they directly capture coverage under a fixed retrieval budget.
+For completeness, we additionally report Mean Reciprocal Rank (MRR) in App.~\cref{sec:additional_exps_app}, defined as the reciprocal of the rank at which any ground-truth function first appears in the retrieved list.

-\paragraph{Hyperparameters} The hyperparameters for our algorithm are $C$, $d$, $N$ and $K$.
-We present various studies ablating on each of these parameters in the subsequent sections.
-Following \cite{reddy2025sweranksoftwareissuelocalization, fehr-etal-2025-coret} we use $K=20$ for all the datasets to be fair to localization methods that are sensitive to the choice of this hyperparameter such as SWERankEmbed + reranker.
-We perform a grid search to select \ours{}'s hyperparameters on \swepoly{}'s Python split, resulting in $C=5$, $d=4$ and $N=500$.
-We keep these values constant for all our experiments.
-In our ablation studies, we analyze how these design choices affect the LLM’s context length requirements and invocation budget, providing deeper insights for downstream users.
-For all experiments, we set the LLM temperature to $0.1$.
+\textbf{Hyperparameters} \quad We analyze the effects of hyperparameters $C$, $d$, $N$, and $K$ in \cref{sec:ablations}.
+Following prior work \cite{reddy2025sweranksoftwareissuelocalization, fehr-etal-2025-coret}, we fix the retrieval budget to $K=20$ across all datasets to ensure fair comparison with baselines that are sensitive to this choice, such as embedding-based retrieval followed by LLM reranking.
+We select the remaining hyperparameters of \ours{} via grid search on the Python split of \swepoly{}, resulting in $C=5$, $d=4$, and $N=500$.
+These values are held constant for all experiments to avoid overfitting.
+In our ablation studies, we further examine how varying these parameters impacts retrieval performance as well as practical considerations such as LLM context length requirements and invocation budget.
+For all experiments, we use \texttt{Claude Sonnet~4} with a temperature of $0.1$ to ensure consistent and reproducible evaluation.